Summary of how funds can be repatriated from your jurisdiction (ie dividends or redemption)

 Private company limited by shares (LTD)

-Funds can be repatriated via dividends, a redemption or buyback of shares or a reduction of share capital.
+Funds may be repatriated via dividends, a redemption or buyback of shares or a reduction of share capital.
 Capital maintenance rules must be complied with.

 External company